As a project or operations manager, one concern you may have is how to make a work schedule that fairly distributes a team workload.

 - Wants to find a substitute or trade shifts (you can either let employees trade shifts or have a system for substitutes), and

-- Wants to talk to you about the days or times they work (perhaps you’re always scheduling employee X on times and days that never work for them).
+- Wants to discuss the days and times they work (perhaps you’re always scheduling employee X on times and days that never work for them).

-If you’re using Clockify for scheduling, you can easily notify coworkers about their work hours and any potential changes in the work schedule.
+If you’re using Clockify for scheduling, you can easily notify team members about their work hours and any potential changes in the work schedule.

-Posting a work schedule in advance decreases the possibility of employees not knowing their shifts and assignments.
+Posting an employee work schedule in advance reduces the likelihood of employees being unaware of their shifts and assignments.

 #7: Avoid common scheduling errors